citronalco/solr-calibre-example/README.rst

 the raspberry pi, as well.

 Like I mentioned already.
-This is far from being used in real life, but maybe will give you an idea who to use solr, combining this with a little python example (see python-workshop_).
+This is far from being used in real life, but maybe will give you an idea who to use solr, combining this with a little python example.
+Walking the file system tree, parsing xml files, searching in the xml result set via xpath, talking to http api using requests_.
+(See python-workshop_).

 Next Steps...